Table of Contents

 2. Shunya Mudra

-Shunya Mudra, also known as Shuni Mudra, is similar to Gyan Mudra, but here, you bring the tip of your middle finger to touch your thumb instead of the index finger.
-This mudra is believed to promote patience, stability, and discipline.
-It is also said to help with ear-related issues.
-If you want to bring more of these qualities into your life, practice Shunya Mudra while sitting quietly.
+Shunya Mudra, also referred to as Shuni Mudra, is similar to Gyan Mudra, but in this one, the tip of the middle finger touches the thumb instead of the index finger.
+This mudra is believed to enhance patience, stability, and discipline and is also said to aid with ear-related issues.
+To bring more of these qualities into your life, practice Shunya Mudra while sitting in a quiet space.

 Here’s how to practice Shunya Mudra: